GoogleCloudPlatform/solutions-floating-ip-patterns-terraform/1-ilb-active-active/README.md

    zone = "europe-west4-c"
    project_id = "my_project"
    ```
-   The value that you assign to each variable must match the type of that variable as declared in `variables.tf` or [the table below](#Variables).
+   The value that you assign to each variable must match the type of that variable as declared in `variables.tf` or [the following table](#Variables).
 1. Initialize Terraform:
    ```
    terraform init